Mathematics

 PREPARATION: Current Enrollment in Algebra 2

 This course is required for students “at promise” in Algebra 2 due to their level of math knowledge and skill as indicated on NJSLA Math assessment and/or achievement in Algebra 1 and/or Geometry courses.
-Teachers will identify student’s areas of weakness in algebra skills and tailor a learning program that will support the common core standards for Algebra 2 to build skill, strength and self-confidence.
+Teachers will identify students’ areas of weakness in algebra skills and tailor a learning program that will support the New Jersey Student Learning Standards for Algebra 2 to build skill, strength and self-confidence.
 Students will benefit from small group instruction when appropriate in this course.
 Additionally, students not originally identified but selected by their current math teacher may rotate into and out of this course on an as-needed basis if space is available.

 This introductory-level course aims to teach students the foundations of modern computing.
 It covers a broad range of foundational topics such as programming, algorithms, the internet, big data, digital information, privacy and security, and ethics relating to the societal impacts of computing.
 Students will learn the basics of coding with a simple online platform which will enable them to learn organizational, analytical, and problem-solving skills in this semester-long course.